Costume designer: History

 During the late-19th century, company managers in the US usually selected costumes for a show.
 Many were pulled from a rental houses, only a few were designed.
 Though designers in other theatrical disciplines were recognized, few who specialized in costumes were.
 The few that were included Caroline Siedle, C. Wilhelm, Percy Anderson, and Mrs. John Alexander.
 They sometimes even received credit on the title page of a playbill rather than in the back.

 In the 20th century, film costume designers like Edith Head and Adrian became well known.
-Edith Head (born Edith Claire Posener),went on and won eight Academy Awards for Best Costume Design between 1949 and 1973.Later, those working in television like Nolan Miller (Dynasty), Janie Bryant (Mad Men), and Patricia Field (Sex and the City) became more prominent, some becoming authors and having their own clothing and jewelry lines.
+Edith Head (born Edith Claire Posener) won eight Academy Awards for Best Costume Design between 1949 and 1973.
+Later, those working in television like Nolan Miller (Dynasty), Janie Bryant (Mad Men), and Patricia Field (Sex and the City) became more prominent, some becoming authors and having their own clothing and jewelry lines.

 Types of costume designers

 Professional costume designers generally fall into three types: freelance, residential, and academic.